vottundev/qubic-bridge-go/docs/RISKS.md

 ## Abstract
 The purpose of this document is to outline potential risks and dependencies for the development of the Vottun Qubic Bridge, including mitigation strategies and responsible parties.

+**The document is 'live' and will be updated in the coming days as new dependencies or risks are discovered, so check back regularly for updates.**

 ---

 ## Risks